enumatech/ganache-lab/README.md

-Truffle builds on the (as of 2017-12-15) latest stable version of the [web3.js](https://github.com/ethereum/web3.js/) Ethereum RPC client, which lacks some nice feature already present its upcoming 1.x versions.
+Truffle builds on the (as of 2017-12-15) latest stable version of the [web3.js](https://github.com/ethereum/web3.js/) Ethereum RPC client, which lacks some nice feature already present its upcoming 1.x versions, like [calling methods with the same name but different parameter lists](https://web3js.readthedocs.io/en/1.0/web3-eth-contract.html#id12), eg. `myToken.methods['mint(uint256)'](123)`.

 [ethjs](https://github.com/ethjs/ethjs) however is a leaner alternative to `web3.js`.
 After seeing even a